 Conifer

-The dwarf conifer garden has been in place for approximately 15 years.
+The dwarf conifer garden has been in place since 2002.
 It contains a variety of decorative evergreens in all shapes and sizes that are found in Western PA landscapes.
 Stay tuned for new education on the care of conifers that will be available to our visitors.

 Cottage